We may receive a commission on purchases made from links.

 As the update segment aired, it seemed Lori Greiner may have had some regrets about not investing as she took to X, formerly known as Twitter, to share her praise for the young entrepreneur.
 "Inspiring story about taking such a painful journey and using it to motivate & be determined to succeed.
 I know your Bubbe is so proud!" she tweeted (via Florida Today), referring to the nickname Stern gave his grandmother, who passed away following his "Shark Tank" appearance.

-Nohbo is still very much in business at the time of writing, and totally thriving.
-In 2020, the company raised a further $3 million in seed funding, landing investments from Material Impact and Safer Made.
+In 2020, Nohbo raised $3 million in seed funding, landing investments from Material Impact and Safer Made.
 It also received additional funding from Mark Cuban via his Radical Investments firm.
 This came about after Stern revealed in 2018 that Cuban had invested more money into the business post-"Shark Tank."
 "Mark Cuban has been an amazing partner and is still very involved.
 He just gave us another early tier funding bump.
 I talk with him every week and speak with his team of advisors daily.
 I've never seen anyone more responsive to emails," Stern told Medium of his business partner.

-And things have only continued to get better and better for Nohbo.
-In 2023, the company joined the B Corp Beauty Coalition, a group determined to combat waste and unsustainable practices in the beauty world.
-"We are excited to be part of a very elite group as a B Corporation and beyond proud to be joining B Corp Beauty Coalition," Ben Stern said in a press release.
-During that time, Nohbo also started getting some public recognition.
+By 2023, Nohbo started earning public recognition.
+First, it joined the B Corp Beauty Coalition, a group determined to combat waste and unsustainable practices in the beauty world.
+"We are excited to be part of a very elite group as a B Corporation and beyond proud to be joining B Corp Beauty Coalition," Stern said in a press release.
 That same year, the company was the grand winner at the Ocean Impact Organization Awards.
-The following year, in 2024, it took home a Sustainable Innovation Award at the Seal Business Sustainability Awards.
+Then, in 2024, it took home a Sustainable Innovation Award at the Seal Business Sustainability Awards.
 Not only that, but Stern told Grocery Doppio in 2023 the company had an exciting pilot project with Disney in the works.